ThoN148/ECS34_P2/CDSVReader.md

         bool ReadRow(std::vector<std::string> &row);
 };

-class CDSVReader{
-    private:
-        *A structure that allows you to create variables and function needed for CDSVReaer struct SImplementation;
+*A structure that allows you to create variables and function needed for CDSVReaer
+- struct SImplementation;

-        *Dynimcally allocating the same typing as Simplementation to Dimplemetation std::unique_ptr<SImplementation> DImplementation;
+*Dynimcally allocating the same typing as Simplementation to Dimplemetation
+- std::unique_ptr<SImplementation> DImplementation;

 *Example: This structure can include shared pointer varaible, character varaible, and the bool functions.

-    // Public domain of the class
-    public:
-        // CDSV Reader uses two parameter for the function.
+*CDSV Reader uses two parameter for the function.
 One being a shared pointer to the source of information, and another is the delimiter.
 Delimiter is the character that you would typically use to differentiate the text data.
-        // Ex.
-Source data is "Apples,Bananas,Grapes,Pears" with a delimiter character of ","
-        // Constructor for the CDSVReader
+*Ex.
+Source data is "Apples,Bananas,Grapes,Pears" with a delimiter character of "," *Constructor for the CDSVReader
-        CDSVReader(std::shared_ptr< CDataSource > src, char delimiter);
+- CDSVReader(std::shared_ptr< CDataSource > src, char delimiter);

         // Removes / Deletes the objects within the class if they happen to be out of range
         // Destructor for the CDSVReader